 To clear temporary internet files in Mozilla Firefox, follow the instructions below.

-- Open Firefox and “Firefox” from the Mac menu bar or top left of browser in Windows marked by three horizontal lines.
+- Open Firefox and “Firefox” from the Mac menu bar or top right of browser in Windows marked by three horizontal lines.
 [Fig-1]

 Clearing Temporary Internet Files in Safari (on Mac)

 To clear temporary internet files in Apple’s Safari, follow the instructions below.